mla/router-right/README.md

 - allowed\_methods()

-    Returns a list of the methods allowed by the last matched route.
+    Returns the methods allowed by the last matched route.
     Returns a list in array context and an array reference in scalar context.

     An empty list indicates that all methods are accepted.

 - url($name \[, %params\])

     Constructs a URL from the $name route.
-Placeholder values are supplied as %params.
+Placeholder values are supplied as
+    %params.
 Unknown placeholder values are appended as query string parameters.

     Example: